by Arden Igleheart

 “I was trying to figure out all these ways to wrap Christmas presents because I didn’t want to use tape,” Marter said.
 “And that was fun to an extent but unless you find a super easy reusable method obsessing about little things like that for a really long time is not sustainable.”

 Zulema Ramos, a senior philosophy major, started transitioning to Zero Waste around a year ago, taking a gradual approach.
-Ramos wraps presents using old T-shirts as well as boxes that people on campus have thrown away.
+Ramos wraps presents using old T-shirts as well as boxes people on campus have thrown away.
 “I’m one of those weirdos; I’ll pick through the trash.
 I wash my hands after,” Ramos said.

 Ramos does feel guilty using single-use plastic, but it doesn’t make Ramos want to quit.